Sabbyosachy/Gymwebsite/README.md

 Hello,Everyone welcome to Center of Strength GYM center here are different type of services are available for all ages and all genders here you can know about important of GYM and Fitness you can also know how to do properly exersise with eqiupments and without equipments.

+•	This is a Fitness & Gym website.

+•	 User can order for any service.
+That goes to another page where the details are shown.

+•	Login and Google authentication are implemented.

 •	This project Use To Make React, React Router, React Bootstrap, React Rating.

 •	Gym-related website users can order for any kind of service and that goes to another page where the details are shown.